needle-engine/custom-library-example/README.md

 # Custom Needle Engine Library Example

 This web project is setup to work with Unity, Blender or custom code to create your own 3D web experiences with Needle Engine and then publish it as a library to NPM.
+It is mostly identical to all other Needle Engine projects/templates with a few additions to allow for both testing and developing a custom library or toolset using Needle and also bundling and publishing these custom tools to npm to be easily re-useable in other web projects.

 This workflow allows you to easily re-use your custom code in other websites without having to install Needle Engine or other dependencies in the target project.

+Please note that a Needle Enterprise license is required to redistribute the Needle Engine package.

 ## Library Structure

-The structure is mostly identical to any other Needle Engine project with a few additional files and small modifications for building the library:
+The structure is mostly identical to any other Needle Engine project with a few additional files and small modifications for building and publishing the project as a library to NPM (or any other package registry).

 - `vite.library.config.ts` - Vite configuration for building the library
 - `src/main.ts` - Main entry point for the library, where you can import Needle Engine and your custom code